Removal of Conditions I-751

 The timing is important, as if you file outside of the above-referenced 90 day period, you need to provide an acceptable reason for the late filing.

-The I-751 petition needs to be accompanied by appropriate documentation of your relationship and must be signed by both spouses.
+The I-751 petition needs to be accompanied by appropriate documentation of your relationship (referred to as bona fides) and must be signed by both spouses.
 Often, a well filed I-751 petition results in approval without an interview.

 An interview can result from insufficient documentation of relationship, random scheduling or other reasons.